Manashiku/MMDF2ND/README.txt

+ !!
+Don't use this shader (or any of my shaders), in any capacity, if you aren't going to credit me for my work.
+That includes referencing the code or even copy/paste-ing it into another shader. !!

 			-- Project diva F2nd like shader for MMD --
 		MMD shader written to replicate the look of Project diva F2nd Written in HLSL, requires at least shader model 3.0